trussworks/trussels-guide/index.md

 What projects is Truss working on?
 You can check out most recent :lock:[Pracs](https://drive.google.com/drive/folders/1ZQe5WfJJpA9bgLjbgpKIkJivSXDowBIm) for a list of clients and current status.

 * Your project might have an onboarding doc specific to the project you’ll be working on.
-* Take a look at the :lock:  [Truss Clients Folder](https://drive.google.com/drive/folders/1_v3nrWMfmQU4Jw3TswhUptYVwqmA7pu8) to find more documentation — especially important if you are in bizops or are a client or team lead.
+* Take a look at the :lock:[Truss Clients Folder](https://drive.google.com/drive/folders/1_v3nrWMfmQU4Jw3TswhUptYVwqmA7pu8) to find more documentation — especially important if you are in bizops or are a client or team lead.
 * Also look at :lock:[Client Project Descriptions](https://drive.google.com/drive/u/0/folders/1NBKj7gY2AUOmxFjzd97oXPQEac0wMbVI) inside that folder for more up to date information about the projects.

 ## Practice: Client privacy